How the platform works.

 4 — Partnerships and governance

-The platform connects a regional cultural institution (MAAA), a methodological partner (Exodus & Resilience), and the artists, educators and communities that make up the actual cultural ecosystem.
+The platform connects a regional cultural institution —Fundación Museo de Arte Acarigua-Araure—, a methodological partner —Exodus & Resilience—, and the artists, educators and communities that make up the actual cultural ecosystem.
 Cross-sectoral cooperation is built into the structure, not added at the end.

 5 — Impact and sustainability